MataLabCCF/LARGE-PD_Phase2_Paper/README.md

 ```

 Note: The author of the python scripts (Thiago Peixoto Leal) apologizes for not using pandas.
-Sometimes, pure Python gets the job done—just not elegantly. 😅
+Sometimes, pure Python gets the job done 😅

 ## Meta-analysis with GWAMA